Mountain State University: College preparatory school

 From 2002 to 2010, Mountain State University operated a private, nonsectarian college preparatory school from grades K–12 known as the Academy at Mountain State University, or Mountain State Academy (MSA), in Beckley, West Virginia.
 The school was also occasionally referred to as MSU Academy.

 Although founded in 2002, MSA classes first began during the 2003–2004 academic year with grades 8–10.
 During the 2004–2005 academic year, the academy eliminated its eighth grade class, but added an eleventh grade class to accommodate advancing sophomores.
 During the 2005–2006 academic year, the academy became a full-fledged high school, adding a twelfth grade to accommodate advancing juniors.
 The class of 2006 became the academy's first graduating class.
 Members of the class of 2007 were the first students to attend the academy for all four of their respective high school years.
 The school later added grades 6–8 and eventually grades K–6.
 The class of 2010 was the academy's last graduating class.

 MSA students were permitted to take classes at MSU for both weighted academy and college credit free of charge (less the cost of MSU textbooks).
 Admission to the academy was based on a student's scholastic merit.
 The cost of attending the academy was originally approximately $8,000.00 per academic year, plus the cost of textbooks and meals at MSU.
 However, the academy later adopted a sliding scale for tuition based on a student's household income.
 All students with a 3.5 cumulative GPA or above were designated as honor graduates.
 The academy also hosted a chapter of The National Honor Society.
 MSA students were required to attend the academy for at least three years in order to be considered for the titles of valedictorian, salutatorian, or honorarian.

 The academy was permanently closed in August 2010.
 Enrollment stood at approximately 100 students at the school's closing.
-The Academy's basketball team, which was nicknamed the Falcons, defeated nationally ranked Oak Hill Academy in 2010.
+The academy's basketball team, which was nicknamed the Falcons, defeated nationally ranked Oak Hill Academy in 2010.

 Athletics

 The Mountain State athletic teams were called the Cougars.
 The university was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Kentucky Intercollegiate Athletic Conference (KIAC; now currently known as the River States Conference (RSC) since the 2016–17 school year) from 2007–08 to 2011–12 (all sports excluding men's basketball, which only competed as an NAIA Independent during that tenure until a few seasons after [2009–10]).
-The Cougars previously competed in the defunct West Virginia Intercollegiate Athletic Conference (WVIAC) (then affiliated with the NAIA, later affiliated in the Division II ranks of the National Collegiate Athletics Association (NCAA)) from 1946–47 to 1976–77.
+The Cougars previously competed in the defunct West Virginia Intercollegiate Athletic Conference (WVIAC) (then affiliated with the NAIA, later affiliated in the Division II ranks of the National Collegiate Athletic Association (NCAA)) from 1946–47 to 1976–77.

 Mountain State competed in nine intercollegiate varsity sports: Men's sports included basketball, cross country, soccer and track & field; while women's sports included cheerleading, cross country, soccer, track & field and volleyball.